The Best of French Desserts, Paired with Wines

 Eclair au chocolat

-Diet fanatics look away now.
-We’re about to eat sweet culinary perfection; oblong choux dough pastries are filled with a generous amount of chocolate custard and topped with a gooey chocolate icing.
+Diet fanatics, look away now.
+We’re about to eat sweet culinary perfection: oblong choux dough pastries filled with a generous amount of chocolate custard and topped with a gooey chocolate icing.
 The results are obscenely delicious.
-There is little subtlety, just richness and satisfaction that is indescribable.
+There is little subtlety, just richness, and indescribable satisfaction.
 It needs a wine pairing that is equally as robust and generous in flavor.

 Cellar Tours recommends opening a sweeter style of Champagne in this case.
 Veuve Clicquot produces an excellent demi-sec style – sweet sparkling wines cut through the richness of desserts, offering a balanced acidity and a refreshing alternative to still dessert wines.
 It is perhaps a bit of a left-field choice, but one that does both the wine and dessert justice.